josefernandoferreiragomes/LoanManagement/ClientSideValidation.md

 <picture>
  <img alt="FormShowingValidationMessage" src=".\FormShowingValidationMessage.png">
 </picture>

-we can submit the form without filling any of the fields and it will show the validation messages
+We can submit the form without filling any of the fields and it will show the validation messages

 ### CustomerController.cs
 It will not stop at the breakpoint, because client-side validation is active and well configured
 <picture>